Implementation Results

 During the actual production process, there were changes from the initial plan, such as an increase in narration, but you handled everything smoothly until the end.

-Thank you for the opportunity to work together this time.
+We are grateful to have had the opportunity to work together this time.

 From Human Science representatives